axeelz/getlyrics/README.md

 - Website is accessible [here](https://realtimelyrics.herokuapp.com)!

-(Only for whitelisted Spotify account emails)
+(Only for Spotify accounts whitelisted by me)